socialvibe/truex-ad-renderer-web-integration/DOCS.md

 ### Code Sample

 The following code provides an example of the style of how to integration to TAR, once a Truex ad has been detected during playback.
-For example, we can see how to call the `init` and `start` methods to get the ad displayed, and to listen for the key ad events a client publisher needs to respond to, ultimately to control how to resume the main video.
+For example, you can see how to call the `init` and `start` methods to get the ad displayed, and to listen for the key ad events a client publisher needs to respond to, ultimately to control how to resume the main video.

 ```javascript